kelexine/freedreno_wiki/Shader-Instruction-Set-Architecture.md

 # Instruction Set Architecture (ISA) Overview
 The adreno GPU has a unified shader architecture, so the same instruction set and shader resources are used by both vertex (VS) and fragment/pixel (PS) shaders.

-It bears some resemblances to the [r600](http://www.x.org/docs/AMD/r600isa.pdf) ISA, in that it is a VLIW architecture, with separation of control flow (CF) program and arithmetic and logic (ALU) / FETCH instructions.
+It bears some resemblances to the [r600](http://www.x.org/docs/AMD/r600isa.pdf) ISA, in that it is a VLIW architecture, with separation of control flow (CF) program, which controls the execution flow, and arithmetic and logic (ALU) / FETCH instructions.
 But while the r600 ALU instructions consist of up to 5 scalar operations, the adreno ALU instruction consists of one vec4 operation and/or one scalar operation.

 ## Assembler syntax
 The assembler syntax is loosely based on the [r600 assembler syntax](http://www.x.org/docs/AMD/R600-R700-Evergreen_Assembly_Language_Format.pdf), and also a single screenshot in [optimize-adreno.pdf](https://developer.qualcomm.com/download/optimize-adreno.pdf) (pg 6).
 As with the r600 assembler syntax, the CF and ALU/FETCH instructions are interleaved for easier reading: